philterd/philter/docs/docs/redaction/redacting_documents.md

 3.  **Policy-Driven Identification**: The engine applies your selected [redaction policy](policies.md).
 This policy contains the logic and rules used to scan the document's content and identify PII/PHI.
 4.  **Redacted Document Generation**: Based on the identification results, a new version of the document is generated.
 This version has all sensitive information removed or masked according to your policy's specifications.
 5.  **Generation of Summary Report**: For every processed document, a comprehensive **Redaction Summary** (in PDF format) is generated.
 This report provides a high-level overview of the operation, including the number of tokens analyzed and the total count of redactions performed.
-6.  **Audit Logging and Ledgering**: If enabled in your account, the redaction events are recorded.
-For supported formats, entries are made in the [cryptographic ledger](ledgers.md), and a [changeset](policy_syntax.md) is created to provide a detailed audit trail of every modification made to the document.
+6.  **Audit Logging and Ledgering**: If the [redaction ledger](ledgers.md) is enabled for the context, the redaction events are recorded in the cryptographic ledger to provide a detailed audit trail of every modification made to the document.

 ## How to Redact a Document via the Dashboard